-A code repository is an archive of the code itself that is being worked on.
+A code repository is an archive of the code that is being worked on.
 Beyond the code itself, you can keep things such as documentation, notes, web pages, and other items in your repository.
 A code repository is required for any successful software development project.

 A repository (or repo for short) can be public or private.
 There is something special to say about the developer community when it comes to collaboration.
 You see levels of collaboration amongst coders taking steps beyond many other industries.
 Very often, you will find public repos, where people give their code out for anyone to use.
 Sometimes, people keep their repos public because it is an accomplishment for others to be implementing your code in their product.
 In other cases, open repos help stimulate innovation, as quicker innovation can happen when there are many people working on the same project.